cierzniak/backup2mail/README.md

 ````

 ### Schedule
-Edit using `crontab -e` and add at the end of file:
+On Linux powered machine add scheduler using `crontab -e` by adding at the end of file:

 ````bash
 0 1 * * 0 /home/user/Backup/cron.sh